mathspp/mathspp/pages/05.trainings/case-studies/ivy-league-metadata-services/default.md

 Having an **adaptive curriculum** rather than a rigid syllabus meant that the content was tailored to the team's needs beforehand and it allowed the content to be adjusted dynamically throughout the week based on participant feedback and observed difficulty.
 This proved to be key, since the first day ended up being less successful due to a mismatch between the expected fluency of the participants and their actual fluency.
 Due to the dynamic nature of the curriculum, difficulty was rebalanced immediately, the pacing was adjusted, and the practical exercises were aligned more closely with the real level of the participants.
-When asked what aspects of the training they found most valuable, one participant indicated our “adaptability, flexibility, [...], and quick wits” (W.N.).
+When asked what aspects of the training they found most valuable, one participant indicated our “adaptability, flexibility, [...], and quick wits”.

 After this adjustment, we saw that participants engaged actively, the sessions became highly interactive, and the learning process was driven by questions and discussions.
-At the end of the training, participants noted that “interactivity” (T.W.) or “the live questions and answers” (D.C.) were the parts of the training that were the most valuable.
+At the end of the training, participants noted that “interactivity” or “the live questions and answers” were the parts of the training that were the most valuable.

 The end of the training was designed to have a **high-impact final session**, where participants built and published a Python package and then installed and ran successfully the packages published by the others.
 This provided a breakthrough moment where participants turned abstract concepts — like project management and packaging — into something tangible and usable:

  > “People had an **aha moment** when they were able to publish their project and run it...
-That worked for everyone.”
-(T.T.)
+That worked for everyone.” — hiring manager

 ## Results